-This project is a partnership between CIHI and the Canadian Patient Safety Institute (CPSI) aimed at answering the question “how often do patients experience harm in hospital?”
+This project is a partnership between CIHI and the Canadian Patient Safety Institute (CPSI) External link, opens in new window aimed at answering the question “how often do patients experience harm in hospital?”

-The result is a report, Measuring Patient Harm in Canadian Hospitals, that introduces a new measure of potentially preventable harm in hospitals.
-The measure is linked to an improvement resource containing evidence-informed practices that can reduce the occurrence of harm.
+Measuring Patient Harm in Canadian Hospitals (2016), introduced a new measure of potentially preventable harm in hospitals.
+The measure is linked to the Hospital Harm Improvement Resource External link, opens in new window which contains evidence-informed practices that can reduce the occurrence of harm.
 Providing an overview of the status of these patient safety events in Canada (outside of Quebec *), the report identifies how the data and associated improvement resource can be used for improvement.

 Through this collaboration, decision-makers, hospital executives, clinicians and policy-makers will have access to important information on patient safety in acute care hospitals and how to improve it.